joemasilotti/masilotti.com/_posts/turbo-ios/2021-04-22-native-authentication.md

 ## 1. Unauthenticated requests

-In order to "catch" the unauthenticated response in Turbo we need the server to return a non-200 status code.
+In order to catch the unauthenticated response in Turbo we need the server to return a non-200 status code.
 [401 Unauthorized](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401) is perfect, but you can also use [403 Forbidden](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/403).

-If you’re using Devise you can set up a [Failure App](https://www.rubydoc.info/github/plataformatec/devise/Devise/FailureApp) to render custom status codes when your `authenticate_user!` before action fails.
+If you’re using Devise, you can set up a [Failure App](https://www.rubydoc.info/github/plataformatec/devise/Devise/FailureApp) to render custom status codes when your `authenticate_user!` before action fails.
 Add the following to `config/initializers/devise.rb` to configure the custom Failure App.

 ```ruby
 class TurboFailureApp < Devise::FailureApp